 The impact of the expiry of the London Inter-bank Offered Rate (LIBOR) on borrowers has mainly been limited to amending credit agreements with LIBOR-based loans to include language to establish replacement benchmark rates.

 Municipal by-laws regulate nearly all aspects of land use, the nature of buildings thereon, and the size and intensity of development of land.
 Building permits are required for construction and for additions/alterations to buildings.
 Building-permit fees are typically calculated based on the floor area of the proposed building or the value of proposed construction, and the type and use of the building.
-Building by-laws, building-permit requirements and building-code standards govern the building materials, heating and ventilation systems, electrical systems, sewage and water systems, fire safety, access and inspection.
+Building by-laws, building-permit requirements and building-code standards govern the building materials, heating and ventilation systems, electrical systems, sewerage and water systems, fire safety, access and inspection.
 The National Building Code of Canada has largely been adopted by the municipalities of most provinces, resulting in a trend towards building regulation uniformity.
 Regulations may restrict redevelopment of a building having heritage value.
-For developments in specialised urban areas, additional approvals pertaining to design may be required.
+For developments in specialised urban areas, additional design approvals may be required.

 Most provincial planning and zoning functions have been delegated to municipalities.
 Zoning and building by-laws designate geographic zones within the municipality and prescribe the uses allowed in each zone, limit density, dictate height and parcel size, and impose minimum building setbacks and parking requirements.

 Development projects typically require applications for subdivision, re-zoning and development permits.
-Each municipality has differing eligibility, procedural and documentary requirements for each category of development permissions, which range from submitting an application and paying fees to meeting with municipal committees or the public, submitting plans and seeking the approval of municipal councils.
+Each municipality has differing eligibility, procedural and documentary requirements for each category of development permissions, which range from applying and paying fees to meeting with municipal committees or the public, submitting plans and seeking the approval of municipal councils.
 Third parties (particularly neighbours) may have the right to be given notice of the application and to participate at a public hearing.

 The availability of a right of appeal in these matters varies.
 In some provinces, such as Alberta and Ontario, the decision of a municipality may be appealed to a specialised tribunal.
-In others, such as British Columbia, there is no such tribunal and municipal council decisions are not subject to judicial review on their merits (although they may be reviewable on formal grounds such as lack of jurisdiction, procedural fairness or natural justice).
+In others, such as British Columbia, there is no such tribunal and municipal council decisions are not subject to judicial review on their merits (although they may be reviewable on formal grounds, such as lack of jurisdiction, procedural fairness or natural justice).

 Large-scale developments by private real estate developers will typically require agreements with the municipality, setting out the terms and conditions for the development to proceed, relating to the construction of public facilities, land dedications, servicing commitments and financial obligations.